Independent multi-series forecasting¶

 Warning

-arguments will be ignored if the regressor does not accept sample_weight
+Theweight_func and series_weights arguments will be ignored if the regressor does not accept sample_weight in its fit method.

 print(forecaster.source_code_weight_func)